strangerstudios/pmpro-bbpress/readme.txt

 1. The "Require Membership" meta box for controlling forum access.

 == Changelog ==
+= 1.1.4 =
+* Updates to name, description, tags.
+Added link to support and settings on plugins page.

 = 1.1.3 =
 * Fixed fatal error that would come up if Paid Memberships Pro was not active.
 (Thanks, Karmyn Tyler Cobb)